 Today, GlaxoSmithKline joined Merck, AstraZeneca and many other companies and charities investing in British bioscience genetics.
 Does my right hon.
 Friend agree that this investment in science and research underpins not only jobs but a revolution in medical treatment, which will save lives and give hope to many patients for new treatments?

 I absolutely agree with my hon.
 Friend.
 She has highlighted a very important sector for the United Kingdom, and I welcome the investment to which she has referred.
-That is why this sector has been given such significance in the industrial strategy that my right hon.
+That is why this sector is one of the sectors that have been given such significance in the industrial strategy that my right hon.
 Friend the Business Secretary has published.
 It is exactly an area where we see benefits in the form not only of investment and jobs in the UK, but, as she says, of improving the treatments available for patients and of improving their lives.

 We want to see a negotiated settlement between the Israelis and the Palestinians.
 We believe that that should be based on a two-state solution, with a sovereign and viable Palestinian state, but also a secure and safe Israel.
 That should be a matter for negotiation between the parties.